 How much does gorilla trekking in Uganda cost?

-At the time of writing, the permit cost for a standard gorilla trek is $700.
+At the time of writing, the permit cost for a standard gorilla trek in Uganda is $700.

 They’re competitive, so we recommend you get one at least 6 months before your trip.
 Your standard permit includes park entrance, fees for guides, and interacting with the gorillas for one hour.

-A gorilla habituation experience will cost $1500.
+A gorilla habituation experience will cost $1500 at the time of writing.
 This includes spending four hours with the gorillas, as well as receiving a detailed history from trackers and researchers.

 A gorilla trekking permit is a significant piece of the cost of a trip to Uganda, but it's a relative bargain compared to the permit rates in neighbouring Rwanda.

-Bear in mind, prices can vary considerably, depending on whether you’re booking during the low season (March-May, October, and November), or the high season (January and February, June-September, and December).
+Keep in mind that prices can vary considerably depending on whether you’re booking during the low season (March to May, October, and November), or the high season (January and February, June to September, and December).

 Most budget lodges charge between $50 to $100 per night, and luxury lodges and hotels start from $300 per night.

-As an example, Nkuringo Bwindi Gorilla Lodge charges $230 a night for two adults sharing a garden cottage, and $890 a night for a villa for four.
+As an example, at the time of writing, Nkuringo Bwindi Gorilla Lodge charges $230 a night for two adults sharing a garden cottage, and $890 a night for a villa for four.
 In the high season, they charge $300 a night for two adults sharing the garden cottage, and $1050 for four adults sharing a villa.